ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 const tokenList = await verifiedFetch()
 ```

-The example above more convoluted than necessary because the JSON is encoded as UnixFS, which is the default encoding for files and directories in IPFS.
+The example above is more convoluted than necessary because the JSON is encoded as UnixFS, which is the default encoding for files and directories in IPFS.
 When working with JSON, it's better to to encode the data with one of `json`, `dag-json`, or `dag-cbor` codecs which are more suitable and provide better ergonomics for working with JSON data.

 To demonstrate, here's an example with the same token list JSON encoded as `json` which has the CID `bagaaieracglt4ey6qsxtvzqsgwnsw3b6p2tb7nmx5wdgxur2zia7q6nnzh7q`